leweex95/textgenhub/README.md

 poetry install
 poetry run textgenhub --help

-# ChatGPT (extension method by default, --old for puppeteer-based fallback)
+# ChatGPT (attach-based method by default, --old for legacy puppeteer-based fallback)
 poetry run textgenhub chatgpt --prompt "What day is it today?" poetry run textgenhub chatgpt --prompt "What day is it today?" --old